Albird-o/Albird-o.github.io/_pages/about.md

-Working toward my honours degree while gaining industry experience at **Elexon Mining**.
+Working toward my honours degree while gaining industry experience at <strong>Elexon <strong>Mining.

+I managed to secure an industry based thesis with elexon so I've not only been doing real world electrical engineering work but I have also been researching a practical topic instead of doing my honours thesis purely out of university academia.

 </div>